proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Technology selection.

-First, let me know you that we currently ship web based GUIs for all our products.
+First, let me inform you that we currently ship web based GUIs for all our products.
 Some products additionally have native GUIs on Linux, and we ship GUIs for mobile devices (i.e. using [Flutter](https://flutter.dev)).
 So we are looking for something cross-platform.